-'Unidentified halo' is a wearable hat that responds to widespread surveillance culture and a lack of biometric privacy in public spaces.
-The hat is intended to shield the wearer from facial detection on surveillance cameras by creating a halo of infrared light around the face.
-The project was a collaboration with Shir David.
+Unidentified Halo (2016) was a collaboration with Shir David reflecting on a pervasive surveillance culture and the use of facial recognition in public spaces.
+The project is a wearable in the form of a hat that is intended to shield the wearer from facial detection on surveillance cameras by creating a halo of infrared light around the face.

 For our initial prototype, we soldered together 22 IR LEDs that are powered by a rechargeable 500mAH lithium battery and monitored by a potentiometer, and then adhered the circuit to a baseball cap.
 The LEDs are wired along the bill of the hat and the battery is tucked into the rim.
 We agreed that the hat shouldn’t require technical know-how and the battery could be easily recharged.